davidkhala/As-Architect/sales/solution.md

 - Latent Pain: an issue the customer doesn’t even know exists or one they just ignore.
 - Vision Pain: an issue that the customer anticipates will happen in the future and wants to fix now.

+## Absolutely FABulous

+The Feature-Advantage-Benefit (FAB) approach focuses on connecting the features of your product to the specific advantages it provides and, ultimately, to the value it brings to the customer.

+Customers don’t care about features.
+They want to know what benefits they will receive.
+Don’t pitch the features.
+Understand the value to the customer and showcase the benefits for them!